monero-project/monero-site/knowledge-base/moneropedia/clearnet.md

 entry: "Clearnet"
 tags: ["kovri"]
 terms: ["clearnet"]
-summary: "The internet in which anonymous overlay networks are built over"
+summary: "The internet in which anonymous overlay networks are built upon"
 ---

 ### The Basics